O2F/lbtw.blog.repo/content/post/getting-started-with-playwright-and-python.md

 categories: ["experiences"]
 ---

-# Getting Started with Playwright and Python
+# Getting Started with Playwright using Python

 With Playwright being more and more accepted in the _world of test automation_ and python a great programming language to create automation I've decided to give it a go to create a demo project using Playwright and Python and in the process documenting my experiment in this article.